Staleness Factors and Volatility Estimation at High Frequencies: Empirical Application

 \subsection{Out-of-Sample Portfolio Allocation}

-The staleness probability can also be used to adjust the volatility matrix---otherwise distorted by omitting zero returns---which, in turn, can enhance portfolio allocation.
-We assess how high-frequency, large-dimensional volatility estimates affect out-of-sample portfolio allocation by solving the constrained minimum-variance problem from (\citealt{fan2012vast}): where $c$ is the gross-exposure bound (ranging from 1 to 3), and $\widehat{\text{cov}}$ is the working volatility matrix.
+The staleness probability can also be used to adjust the estimated volatility matrix, which may otherwise be distorted when zero returns are omitted (\citealt{kong2025data}).
+We assess how high-frequency, large-dimensional volatility estimates affect out-of-sample portfolio allocation by solving the constrained minimum-variance problem

-When $c=1$, short-selling is disallowed.
-When $c>1$, $w_i$ may be negative, permitting short positions.
+where $c$ is the gross-exposure bound (\citealt{fan2012vast}), and $\widehat{\text{cov}}$ denotes the (annualized) estimated covariance matrix.
+When $c=1$, the constraint implies no short-selling.
+When $c>1$, negative weights are allowed.
 We compare portfolios constructed using different volatility matrices---spot, integrated, and their staleness-corrected counterparts---across a range of $c$.
-For the month in May 2014, we estimate $\widehat{\text{cov}}$ from April 2014 data, invoking the standard assumption $\widehat{\text{cov}}_t\approx E_t(\widehat{\text{cov}}_{t+1})$.
-Incorporating staleness corrections allows us to evaluate the practical benefits of adjusting for zero-return biases in high-frequency volatility estimation.
+For May 2014, we estimate $\widehat{\text{cov}}$ using April 2014 data and treat it as a plug-in forecast for the next month's covariance matrix.
+This design evaluates the practical benefits of correcting zero-return biases in high-frequency volatility estimation.

 Figure \ref{fig:annualized risk} plots out-of-sample annualized risk against the gross-exposure bound $c$.
 For reference, we include an equal-weight portfolio---unconstrained by $c$---which exhibits a 10.5\% annualized risk.
 When $c=1$, the no-short-sale portfolios are poorly diversified, leading to higher out-of-sample risks.
 As the constraint relaxes ($c$ increases), risk declines for all estimators before leveling off.

-Two main insights emerge: 1) Portfolios using the spot volatility matrix consistently incur lower risk than those using the integrated volatility matrix (with or without staleness correction).
-This likely reflects spot volatility's greater sensitivity to short-term market conditions, whereas integrated volatility smooths over historical fluctuations.
-2) Adjusting volatility matrices for staleness further reduces portfolio risk---especially for the integrated volatility estimator.
+Adjusting volatility matrices for staleness further reduces portfolio risk---especially for the integrated volatility estimator.
 At higher exposure levels, the staleness-corrected integrated volatility cuts risk by about 10\% compared to its uncorrected counterpart.